cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 Containerised CPU Benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Suite contanining several CPU benchmarks used at CERN.
+Suite contanining several CPU benchmarks used for High Energy Physics (HEP).
 The following benchmarks are run on the cloud provider, using a containerised approach:

 * DIRAC Benchmark